Have you ever complained to a brand publicly via social media?

 What are some examples of positive and negative comments, based on customer service interactions your company has already had?

 How do you handle it—if the interaction is negative, do you diffuse immediately or direct the customer to the phone for support?

-Every post, review and check-in on social media should be acknowledged.
+Every post, review, and check-in on social media needs acknowledgment.

 This is one of the biggest social media customer service best practices.